ahives/HareDu3/README.md

 ## Using HareDu with RabbitMQ

-Under the "IntegrationTesting" solution folder you will find two projects of note, HareDu.IntegrationTesting.Publisher and HareDu.IntegrationTesting.Consumer, respectively.
-These projects use the popular OSS project MassTransit to interact with the RabbitMQ broker for sending and receiving messages.
-Follow the below steps in order to test the Diagnostic API.

 1. Ensure that your RabbitMQ broker has the proper plugins enabled by following the [RabbitMQ documentation](https://www.rabbitmq.com/management.html#clustering).
 2. Create a RabbitMQ Virtual Host
    Note: This can be done by either using the Broker API or by logging in to the RabbitMQ UI and creating a vhost